dpilmy/circleci-docs/jekyll/_cci1/skip-a-build.md

 CircleCI supports the `[ci skip]` or `[skip ci]` standard for ignoring builds.

-CircleCI won't run the build if we find `[ci skip]` or `[skip ci]` anywhere in the commit message of the head commit.
+CircleCI won't run the build if we find `[ci skip]` or `[skip ci]` anywhere in the commit message title (subject) or commit description (body).

+**Note:** the 'title' of a Git commit is the first line.
+The 'description' (sometimes called 'comment' or 'body') is separated from the 'title' by a blank line and can contain several lines of text.
+Be aware that previous commit titles may be added to the description automatically (e.g. during a rebase) and if they contain `[ci skip]` then the build will be skipped even though you didn't specify it explicitly in the 'title'.

-You can use the handy retry button on the build page if you decide that you want to run the build after all.
+You can use the 'Rebuild' button on the build page if you decide that you want to run the build after all.

 ## Example